nvaws/saa-c03/SAA-Lab01.md

 Also check if you received an email from SNS topic, you need to confirm the subscription.

 You have just launched our highly available web application in an Auto Scaling Group.
-You can browse the application by the instances' public IPs/DNS.

 Let us create a Load balancer in public subnets, that will divert the traffic to both these instances in round robin method.